 Off-Peak and minimum load level testing is performed based on a fixed load level that is representative of historical data.
-Since the historical data includes the effect of Demand Resources, DR will not be explicitly modeled for off-peak load level conditions.
+Since the historical data includes the effect of demand resources, DR will not be explicitly modeled for off-peak load level conditions.

+This analysis will exclude forecasted EE since the analysis pertains to an upcoming FCA commitment period.

 FCM New Resource Qualification Initial Interconnection Analysis under the Network Capability Interconnection Standard Thermal Analysis